ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 36

-The next program calculates the surface area of a block I0 INPUT “HEIGHT”;A
+The next program calculates the surface area of a block I0 INPUT "HEIGHT";A
-20 INPUT “WIDTH”;B
+20 INPUT "WIDTH";B
-30 INPUT “DEPTH";C
+30 INPUT "DEPTH";C
 40 GOSUB 70
-50 PRINT “SURFACE AREA ,S
+50 PRINT "SURFACE AREA ,S
 69 END
 75 S=2*(A*B+A*C+B*C)
 80 RETURN
 When the program is run, and the computer WIII ask for the values for HEIGHT?
-WIDTH? and DEPTH”, enter 4, 5 and 6
+WIDTH? and DEPTH", enter 4, 5 and 6
 After line 70 a subroutine is performed The program returns to line SB after the in line 80, and then displays the calcu- Iation.